Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/overview/start-here.md

 1. The overview entry
 2. *Sutton SignWriting and Formal SignWriting Through the Framework*
-3. *Official Unicode SignWriting: The Character Problem and the Written-Sign Problem*
+3. *A Review of Official Unicode SignWriting*

 ### If you want the methodological version